kene111/foonda_task/README.md

 # foonda_task

-This is the solution code to the task.
+This is the solution code to the data engineering task.

 ### Repo Structure: